 Eligibility: Commercial, Industrial, Utility, & Agricultural sectors.
 Energy-saving equipment must meet specific criteria.

 Businesses in the commercial, industrial, utility, and agricultural fields are eligible for these and other energy-related tax credits if they use solar energy, fuel cells, small wind turbines, geothermal systems, or microturbines as energy sources.
+The policy framework incentivizes cleaner energy practices and boosts domestic clean energy manufacturing.

 3. Work Opportunity Tax Credits